Overview

 The fundamental pattern in BrainyFlow combines two key elements:

-Computation Graph: A directed graph where nodes represent discrete units of work and edges represent the flow of control
+Computation Graph: A directed graph where nodes represent discrete units of work and edges represent the flow of control.

 This pattern offers several advantages: